hollylessthan/Marketing-RFM-Analysis-for-Mobile-App-Push-Messaging/README.md

 6. evaluated the actual performance

 #### Result
 Based on independent RFM and sequential RFM, the projected profit and ROME is significently greater than those if sending the message to all customers without targeting.
+Please see the .py file for more of the analysis result.